bsdimp/freebsd-git-docs/faq.md

 ### How do I track -current and -stable with only one copy of the repo?

-**Q:** Although disk space isn't a huge issue, it's more efficient to use only one copy of the repository.
+**Q:** Although disk space is not a huge issue, it's more efficient to use only one copy of the repository.
 With svn mirroring, I could checkout multiple trees from the same repo.
 How do I do this with git?

 **A:** You can use git worktrees.
 There's a number of ways to do this, but the simplest way is to do a clone to track -current, and a worktree to track stable releases.
-While using a 'naked repository' has been put forward as a way to cope, it's more complicated and won't be documented here.
+While using a 'naked repository' has been put forward as a way to cope, it's more complicated and will not be documented here.

 First, you need to clone the FreeBSD repository, shown here cloning into